Rangitīkei business owner and new Horizons councillor John Turkington begins his term with charges laid against him by that very same council.

 In September he said remedial work had been undertaken, and he expected a successful outcome.

 However, two of the six charges he faces are for failing to comply with abatement notices.
-Two others are for earthworks that allegedly convene the act, and the final two are for the discharge of sediment that could possibly enter water.
+Two others are for earthworks that allegedly contravene the act, and the final two are for the discharge of sediment that could possibly enter water.

 The charges, to be heard in Whanganui District Court, all relate to a property at 1005 Rangitatau East Rd.